 - How vulnerable are coastal cities to climate change, and what are they doing to adapt to sea-level rise, storms, and other consequences?

-Along the way, we will explore some key area in and around Boston, such as:
+Along the way, we will sample some of Boston’s best food and explore some key area in and around Boston, such as:

 - The Back Bay, Boston Common, and the Emerald Necklace

 - The Rose Kennedy Greenway, from the North End to Chinatown

 - City Hall, the State House, and the offices of the Boston Redevelopment Authority

 Additional trips may include the Boston Harbor Islands or the Historic Mill City of Lowell, MA.